-Line 41 - Domestic Violence Shelter Fund
+Line 37 - Domestic Violence Shelter Fund

 You may give some or all of your refund to the Domestic Violence Shelter Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 47.
+Enter the amount you want to donate on line 37.